-425. The MNE is not obliged to keep the underlying data stored.
-It should however keep the extracted reports in its administration for a reasonable period, consistent with the requirements of domestic law of the respective jurisdictions.
+The MNE is not obliged to keep the underlying data stored.
+It should however keep the extracted reports in its administration for a reasonablethe period, consistent with the requirements of domestic law of the respective jurisdictions.
 It must be available to the tax administrations upon request.
+There must be a sufficient sample of the underlying data available to tax administrations in order to be able to justify that the internal control framework is operating in a robust manner.

-426. The proposals above will be subject to further refinement.
-Specific open issues include sourcing the commission from online intermediation platforms in respect of tangible services, and the revenue sourcing rules for cloud computing.
+The proposals above will be subject to further refinement, within the broader context of the pending discussions on scope, including further review the proposed order of the indicators within each hierarchy, taking into account input on the compliance challenges for the affected businesses, and whether more specific indicators are required in respect of business customers.
+Specific open issues include sourcing the commission / fees from online intermediation platforms in respect of tangible services, and the revenue sourcing rules for cloud computing.

-427. In addition, further work will be undertaken to finalise guidance on the extent of the "reasonable steps" that are required to obtain information before it can be considered "unavailable."
+In addition, further work will be undertaken to finalise guidance on the extent of the "reasonable steps" that are required to obtain information before it can be considered "unavailable."
+This will need to provide objective guidelines in order to prevent disputes and could involve safe harbours.
 This could include, for example, asking the holder of the information (such as the customer or distributor), but would not be expected to include a requirement to incur significant costs (such as a significant increase in price as part of a renegotiation of a contract).
-In particular, some jurisdictions remain concerned about the accuracy of information when an independent distributor is used.
-Consideration is being given to the extent of steps that should be expected of an MNE to amend the contract with such intermediary to obtain information on the final destination of goods, and whether this creates and commercial competitive issues for either the MNE whose goods are being sold or the distributor.
+In particular, some jurisdictions remain concerned about the accuracy of information when an independent distributor is used, such as where multiple independent distributors are used and the distributor with a contract with the MNE may not have data on the ultimate delivery of the goods.
+Consideration is being given to the extent of steps that should be expected of an MNE to amend the contract with such intermediary to obtain information on the final destination of goods, and whether this creates and undue burdens or any commercial competitive issues for either the MNE whose goods are being sold or the distributor.
 At the same time, consideration could be given to creating a safe harbour for relying on the location of the distributor's activities when sales through an intermediary are below a certain threshold (recognising that the proposed nexus threshold for CFBs would also reduce the pressure on applying sourcing rules in jurisdictions where sales are below a de minimis).

-428. Likewise, further work will be undertaken to finalise guidance on when an MNE would know or have reason to know an indicator is "unreliable."
-This could include, for example, more specific guidance in connection with the use of VPNs (such as where this can be detected and is above a certain threshold) and whether safe harbours could be used (such as where an MNE has in its possession two or more additional data points that confirm the jurisdiction of the first indicator).
+Likewise, further work will be undertaken to finalise guidance on when an MNE would know or have reason to know can justify that an indicator is "unreliable."
+As for the guidance mentioned above, this will likewise need to provide objective guidelines in order to prevent disputes.
+This could include, for example, more specific guidance in connection with the use of VPNs (such as where this can be detected and is above a certain threshold), situations where a delivery address should be considered unreliable (such as the address of a freight forwarder and possibly situations where a post office box is used) and whether safe harbours could be used (such as where an MNE has in its possession two or more additional data points that confirm the jurisdiction of the first indicator). -The use of safe harbours could a be particularly important way of reducing the potential for disputes, such as relating to whether information was available or unreliable.